neternefer/NLPProject/addInteractivity/instructions.md

 1. Is it passed in from a parent via props?
 If so, it probably isn’t state.

 2. Does it remain unchanged over time?
 If so, it probably isn’t state.
+    Users array doesn't change over time, props -> create array in App.js as func

 3. Can you compute it based on any other state or props in your component?
     If so, it isn’t state.
+    isDisabled can be computed based on message.text, color of msg can be computed based on users.username, so does window h1 header
+4. State:
+    Array of messages, individual message

 #### Step 4.
 Identify where each piece of state lives.

 1. Identify every component that renders something based on that state.
+    MessageList renders array of messages, Message holds individual message

 2. If multiple components need the same piece of state, put that piece of state into those components' parent-most component.